Experiment Tracking and Model versioning in MLflow

 1. Register for an account in MLflow

-Go to the Sign Up page for self registration in MLflow:
+Go to the Sign Up page for self registration.

 ../../_images/self-registration.png